AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 Our user-friendly interface and intuitive commands make it easy for you to:
 * Manage patient's data
 * Register appointments for patients
-* Track the completion rate for appointments
+* Track the completion of appointments

 So, let's get started!
 Whether you're familiar with the Command Line Interface (CLI) or need a bit of guidance, we're here to guide you every step of the way.
 Follow this User Guide to uncover the potential of CLInic!